gpylypchuk/workshop-intro-teal/README.md

 - [Explorer](https://app.dappflow.org/explorer/home)
 - [All of Algorand](https://awesomealgo.com/)

+This Repository is still under construction 👷‍

+Next weeks it will be upgrated to explain how to create your own AMM in PyTeal 😋

 # Teal 😵
 Below there are the steps to follow and test by yourself a smart signature.